RBG Fans Will Plank on the Supreme Court Steps for Her Birthday | Washingtonian (DC)

 Fans of Ruth Bader Ginsburg are about to get physical, physical.
 On March 15, DC-based resistance retailer The Outrage will throw a birthday party for the soon-to-be 86-year-old Supreme Court justice on the steps of her day job.
 But don’t expect a candle and some cupcakes: This party wants you to engage your core.
-Outrage owner Rebecca Funk says over a thousand people have expressed interest in planking on the steps of the Supreme Court of the United States while singing Happy Birthday to laud their hero.
+Outrage owner Rebecca Lee Funk says over a thousand people have expressed interest in planking on the steps of the Supreme Court of the United States while singing Happy Birthday to laud their hero.

 After a friend tipped her off to the idea, Funk got the green light from the federal government and threw up a Facebook event.
 Funk offers that this isn’t a one-time viral stunt.
 Coordinated with the opening of the Outrage’s members only activist space in Logan Circle, “Plank Like RBG” is the first of what Funk hopes to be several “celebratory” news-of-the-day-pegged events hosted by the shop, though she did not share what’s coming down the pike.